qmuloadmin/rust-training/Module I - Introduction to Rust.md

 }
 ```

 Lots to unload here.
 First, we dont have to define the logic for unmarshalling or marshalling our types, similar to go.
 Unlike go, this is all done at compile time.
-That means if something won't work, we'll know before we launch to production.
+That means if something won't work, we'll know before we launch to production (or even compile it).

 For instance, if we had a typo in one of our "annotations" in go, it'd compile just fine... and only fail at runtime.
 If we did the same thing here, for instance, if we had `#[serde(renam="test")]` we'd get an error at compile time saying `error: unknown serde variant attribute 'renam'

 Two, the `json!` macro allows you to embed json literals, not just strings, in your Rust code.
-Again, this is all done at _compile_ time, and so if we have invalid JSON, we'll get a compile error, and not something when we fail to parse it at runtime.
+Again, this is all done at _compile_ time, and so if we have invalid JSON, we'll get a compile error, and not something when we fail to parse a plain string at runtime in go.
 It's also just way more convenient than dealing with multiline strings and no syntax highlighting.
 You can also pass in variables into the `json!`, as we pass in `&gender` here.
 So no need for string interpolation.

-While not shown here, because Serde is so ubiquitous, every web server framework in go is going to be integrated with it, and that means that if a web request fails to unmarshal into the type you set as the content body, it'll _automatically_ return a meaningful 400 error for you.
+While not shown here, because Serde is so ubiquitous, every web server framework in rust is going to be integrated with it, and that means that if a web request fails to unmarshal into the type you set as the content body, it'll _automatically_ return a meaningful 400 error for you.
 Nice.

 Lastly, none of these types are public.
 None of the fields are public.
 In go, you have to have public fields to reflect over them, so you must export all your json types.
 Yuck.